Hopf bifurcation for Welander's piecewise smooth model of ocean circulation

 (1) join the "Minnesota Mathematics of Climate Seminar" focus group by logging on to the MCRN Website, or

 (2) send an email to Jon Hahn <email@example.com>.

 If you are not a member of the MCRN, you can join by sending a request to firstname.lastname@example.org.

 Department of Ecology, Evolution and Behavior, firstname.lastname@example.org

-This seminar examines some of the simpler mathematical models of climate change in the recent literature.
+This seminar examines some of the simpler mathematical models of climate in the recent literature.
 Participants are encouraged to read a paper and report on it to the other participants, but passive participation is also welcomed.
 Course credit can be arranged either through the School of Mathematics or the Department of Ecology, Evolution and Behavior by arrangement with the organizers.

 This seminar is associated with the NSF sponsored Mathematics and Climate Research Network.